 What is securing a solid retirement act of 2021?

-It is a 154page bill with a title page statement “to increase retirement savings, simplify and clarify retirement plan rules for other purposes.”
-It is what is also known as the secure act 2.0.
+It is a 154 page bill with a title page statement “to increase retirement savings, simplify and clarify retirement plan rules for other purposes.”
+It is what is also known as the Secure act 2.0.
 A new bill initiates some advantages for small business owners and low-income earners to plan for retirement with ease.

 Is it better to take your RMD monthly or annually?